Related ServicesPatents Trade Marks Designs IP Strategy & Management Freedom to Operate Due Diligence

 - provide recommendations on ways to increase IP awareness throughout the business

 - align IP strategy with the wider business goals

 How to Apply?

-The application process is quick and simple and is facilitated by one the UKIPO’s dedicated partners from the Welsh Government, Scottish Enterprise, or Enterprise Europe Network (EEN), depending on the location of the business applying.
+The application process is quick and simple and is facilitated by one the UKIPO’s dedicated partners from the Welsh Government, Scottish Enterprise, or Innovate UK EDGE, depending on the location of the business applying.
 Once funding is approved, the business then chooses a patent attorney, trade mark attorney or IP solicitor to conduct the audit and to produce a report.

 We have conducted numerous IP audits for companies of varying types and size, and we have long established connections with the UKIPO’s dedicated partners.
-If an IP audit might be of interest to your business, please do get in touch with your usual GB contact, or Meeta Mistry.
+If an IP audit might be of interest to your business, please do get in touch with Meeta Mistry, Matthew Pennington or your usual GB contact.
 We would be delighted to work with you to ensure that you receive the greatest possible benefit from the IP audit.